A free event occurring as the longest day becomes the

 Assembly is a an artistic exploration into the themes of wholeness and fragmentation, gathered around contemporary notions of the body, mind, and soul.
 The work began with Experiment #1: The Abandoned Body, presented during LIVE: Vancouver's Performance Art Biennial in November 2005, and was followed by Experiment #2: The Fractured Mind at the Vancouver Art Gallery's FUSE March 2006, and Experiment #3: The Shattered Soul, presented as part of HIVE November 2006.
 The three parts were then brought together to form Assembly, which premiered March 2007 at the Pacific Palisades Hotel.
 The show was adapted for the stage and presented at Montreal's Theatre Lachapelle in February 2008, in Vancouver at the 2009 PuSh International Performing Arts Festival, and in Ottawa for The National Arts Centre's BC Scene.

-Winner of the Vancouver Sun Critics' Choice Award for
+Winner of the Vancouver Sun Critics' Choice Award for Innovation

 at the 2007 Jessie Richardson Awards